DavidFW1960/bom-weather-card/info.md

 # BOM Weather Card

 ## Latest Changes
+VERY IMPORTANT NOTE:
+As of HA 0.117.x, the BOM Core Sensor component is removed as it violates ADR14 rule regarding web scraping.
+I have added this now as a custom component in HACS.
+Add this repo as an integration in HACS and install the custom BOM component.

+Also made an adjustment to the css to display the temperature correctly again.

 Option to show the apparent and current temperature to 1 decimal place Add to lovelace:
 ```